kolenaIO/kolena/docs/metrics/precision.md

 semantic segmentation, and information retrieval.
 It is especially useful when the objective is to measure and reduce **false positive** inferences.

-For most tasks, precision metric is the ratio of the number of correct positive predictions to the total number of positive predictions:
+For most tasks, precision is the ratio of the number of correct positive inferences to the total number of positive inferences:

 $$\text{Precision} = \frac{\text{# True Positives}}{\text{# True Positives} + \text{# False Positives}}$$